-Industry premieres on BBC Two and iPlayer 10th November
+Industry premieres on BBC Two and iPlayer on 10th November

-If you like TV drama to be bold, daring and thoroughly addictive, then we have an electrifying treat for you.
-With the BBC, HBO and Bad Wolf production, Industry hitting your screens this Autumn.
-And if you’re tired of TV drama that dwells in romance, crime and family melodrama; Industry may be the tonic you need.
-After all, not only is it energetic and risqué; it’s the drama equivalent of The Apprentice on steroids.
+If you like TV drama to be bold, daring and thoroughly addictive, then we have an electrifying treat for you with the BBC, HBO, and Bad Wolf production Industry preparing to hit screens this Autumn.
+If, like me, you’re tired of TV drama that dwells on crime and family melodrama, Industry may be the tonic you need.
+After all, it is not only energetic and risqué but also the dramatic equivalent of The Apprentice on steroids.

-Set post the financial crash of 2008, Industry follows a group of graduate interns through their first placement at a fictional ‘big bank’.
-Their future career dependant on performance, as competition, ruthless ambition and long hours take a toll.
-However, far beyond the trading floor and the pressures of work, each of our graduates navigates sex, friendships and more than a sniff of drugs.
-The partying years of university life not yet complete, despite the pressure of work-life surrounding them.
-But, for some, the opportunities ahead of them are even more important than for others.
-With class, education and social standing wrapped in the need to earn big, play big and succeed at all costs.
+Set post the financial crash of 2008, Industry follows a group of graduate interns through their first placement at a fictional ‘big bank’ in London – their future careers, dependant on their performance, competitive streak and ruthless ambition.
+However, far beyond the trading room drama, Industry also explores the pressures of work, sex, friendships and drugs as the adult world invades the once protected bubble of youth.
+Here the partying years of university are not yet complete, despite the pressure of work-life surrounding them.
+While at the same time, the realities of class-based oppression, racism, sexism and rumour dovetail with the need to earn big and play big or go home.

-With the opening episode placed in the directorial hands of Lena Dunham (Girls), Industry opens with more than an ounce of flare.
-The bright lights of London dovetailing with a much darker exploration of personal pressure.
-While at the same time, its 80s inspired soundtrack echoes the ghosts that led to the 2008 crash.
-And it is here where Industry reflects a fascinating mix of post-crash politics and pre-crash greed.
-With the city’s cultural need for profit, risk and partying ingrained in the very fabric of the banks at its heart.
+With an opening episode placed in the directorial hands of Lena Dunham (Girls), Industry launches with a mighty bang, as the bright lights of London dovetail with a much darker exploration of personal pressure.
+Meanwhile, the 80s inspired soundtrack reflects and acknowledges the ghosts that led to the 2008 crash and their continued presence.
+Here Industry provides us with a fascinating mix of post-crash politics and pre-crash greed – the city’s need for profit, risk and partying dominant in the lives of young trainees.